mgtrrz/echome/docs/web-api/02-authentication.md

 Ensure you have your access key ID and secret handy.
 Your username and password will not work with the API.

-Note: ALL credentials and tokens that are retrieved or sent to the server must never be shared and kept secret.
+> ⚠️ ALL credentials and tokens that are retrieved or sent to the server must never be shared and kept secret.
 These tokens or keys can be used to authenticate to the server and make changes on your behalf.

 ## 1. Retrieve access token